-Some parents could debate which classic rock album is the greatest for hours while your kids just want to hear “Baby Shark” or “Let It Go” for the one-millionth time.
-So, instead of just hitting play on an hour-long YouTube video that has all of the kids’ nursery rhymes queued up, which you know will drive you insane, let’s take matters into your own hands.
-Sing to your kids or with your kids.
-You can sing along to a song or just go acapella in front of their crib.
+Next time your kids want to hear “Baby Shark” or “Let It Go” for the one-millionth time, take matters into your own hands.
+Instead of just hitting play on an hour-long YouTube video that has all of the kids’ nursery rhymes queued up, which you know will drive you insane, sing to your kids or with your kids.
+You can sing along to a song, go a capella in front of their crib, or each take up a verse.
 Singing will help you bond with your kids and maybe make some of those nursery songs a little less annoying, so you better start practicing your Do-Re-Mis.

 50. “The ABC Song”